 I have particular songs for just about any time and any event in my life, joyous or not.

-It is as if my life is a movie and there is an accompanying music score.
-I would venture to say; this is the case for a lot of people.
-I don’t believe this is unique to me.
+It is as if my life is a movie and there is an accompanying score.
+I would venture to say this is the case for a lot of people—if not all of us.
+I don’t believe loving music is unique to me.

-Various pieces of music stir up different emotions in me.
+Various pieces of music stir up different emotions within me.

 I can recall the very first cassette tape I received at Christmas; it was a Christopher Cross album gifted by my brother.